 Did It Last?

-Like all trends, the Bitstrip phenomenon has steadily died out.
-That said, social behemoth Snapchat acquired it (and its spin-off sticker app, Bitmoji), so you'll likely still encounter a few comics occasionally.
+More than most, these still pop up here and there.
+That's especially true since Snapchat acquired it (and its spin-off sticker app, Bitmoji), so you'll likely still encounter a few comics occasionally.

 An on-and-off craze especially popular in the earlier days of Facebook, poking made it easy to interact with people without having to put effort into an actual conversation.
 You poke your friends, they receive a notification, and then poke you back, creating an eternal cycle of soulless nudges.